Southampton-RSG/2015-09-17-southampton/novice/python/08-cmdline.md

 > commands in a shell terminal window (such as bash).
 When you see a `$` in front of a
 > command that tells you to run that command in the shell rather than the Python interpreter.

+This program does exactly what we want - it prints the average inflammation per patient for a given file.

 ~~~
 $ python3.4 readings.py --mean ../data/inflammation-01.csv
 5.45